Terms and Conditions for the Purchase of Goods and Services

 6. Lyophilization Services of New England, Inc. (Bedford, New Hampshire, U.S.A.)

-7. Millmount Healthcare Limited, trading as PCI Pharma Services (Drogheda, Ireland)
+7. Millmount Healthcare Limited, trading as PCI Pharma Services (Dublin, Ireland)

-9. Packaging Coordinators, Inc, d/b/a PCI Pharma Services (Philadelphia, Pennsylvania, U.S.A.)
+9. Packaging Coordinators, LLC, d/b/a PCI Pharma Services (Philadelphia, Pennsylvania, U.S.A.)

-10. Packaging Coordinators, Inc d/b/a PCI Pharma Services New England, LLC (Bridgewater, Massachusetts, U.S.A)
+10. PCI Pharma Services New England, LLC (Bridgewater, Massachusetts, U.S.A)

-11. Pharmaceutical Packaging Professionals Pty Ltd – A PCI Pharma Services Company (Port Melbourne, Victoria, Australia)
+11. Pharmaceutical Packaging Professionals Pty Ltd (Port Melbourne, Victoria, Australia)

-12. PCI Pharma Services Canada, Inc. (Toronto, Ontario, Canada) (formerly Bellwyck Pharma Solutions, Inc.)
+12. PCI Pharma Services Canada, Inc. (Burlington and Mississauga, Ontario, Canada)

 14. Sherpa Clinical Packaging, LLC, d/b/a PCI Pharma Services (San Diego, California, U.S.A.)